kenzanlabs/spinnaker.github.io/documentation/getting_started.md

     copy this into your Spinnaker deployment so that it can manage your GCP project.

+### Cloud Foundry Platform Setup

+If you'd like to have Spinnaker deploy to and manage applications on either Pivotal's public facing PWS or on your own Cloud Foundry setup, you'll need to have an account setup.
+If you've already got one, please skip to the next step.
+Otherwise, please follow the instructions below.

+1. Sign into [Pivotal Web Services](http://run.pivotal.io/) or your local instance of Cloud Foundry.
+2. In your organization, create a new space.
+  * Note your organization name and space name.

 ## Step 2: Set up a Spinnaker instance

 In this step, you'll set up an instance of Spinnaker on AWS, GCP or on a local host.
 We strongly recommend using a machine with 8 cores and at least 50GB RAM.

+> **NOTE:** More modifications are being worked on to support running Spinnaker on Cloud Foundry.
+For now, follow the steps to run it locally.

 ### AWS Setup